theharrychen/TankRoyale/README.md

    ## Testing
-    1. To test the code, Type: "cd [filepath to unzipped location]\TankRoyale-master\TankRoyale master\Demo 3\src" in the command prompt to change directory as shown above in the Compile section.
+    1.To test the code, Type: "cd [filepath to unzipped location]\TankRoyale-master\TankRoyale master\Demo 3\src" in the command prompt to change directory as shown above in the Compile section.

-    2. To compile the code for testing using the following command: javac -cp .;junit 4.12.jar;hamcrest-core-1.3.jar drivers/*.java handlers/*.java logic/*.java visuals/*.java
+    2.To compile the code for testing using the following command: javac -cp .;junit 4.12.jar;hamcrest-core-1.3.jar drivers/*.java handlers/*.java logic/*.java visuals/*.java
    ![image](https://user-images.githubusercontent.com/45050947/55151447-e7669900-5113-11e9-8f4a-3d2ebc818c79.png)